-As a first aider you will encounter two types of casualty: someone who has been injured and someone who is ill.
-The DR-CABC approach provides the framework for managing both types of casualty.
+As a First Aider you will encounter two types of casualties: someone who has been injured and someone who is ill.
+The DR-CABC approach provides the framework for managing both types of casualties.
 We will now look at each of these stages in turn.

-Remember that whilst you are working through DR-CABC you should be asking questions to help you manage the casualty (see page 24).
+Remember that whilst you are working through DR-CABC you should be asking questions to help you manage the casualty (see page 17).